 Registration is ESSENTIAL If you are seeking placement onsite, or if your work involves fire or amplified sound.

 As a crowd-funded event without commercial sponsorship, Modifyre cannot provide fees for artists’ work.
 However, a number of grants are available to facilitate the creation of art and theme camps at the event.

-As this is the first year of grants, the available funding is limited, however we will endeavour to support as many projects as possible.
+Modifyre is still growing so funding is limited, however we endeavour to support as many projects as possible.

-Priority will be given to work that relates to the Event Theme and that aligns with the aim of generating highly interactive, community-driven, collaborative work that is thought-provoking and participatory.
+Priority is given to work that relates to the Event Theme and that aligns with the aim of generating highly interactive, community-driven, collaborative work that is thought-provoking and participatory.

 This may include art installations, theme camps, workshops or performances.
 If you have an idea or project that needs a little financial assistance to realise, put through a grant application and someone will be in touch.

 All grant applications are assessed by a cross-section of the Event Production team, including the Art department and Theme Camp leads.